CIRCL/Circlean/doc/setup_with_proot.md

     apt-get dist-upgrade
     apt-get autoremove
 ```
-* Install the linux dependencies (see CONTRIBUTING.md for more details):
+* Install the linux dependencies (see CONTRIBUTING.md for more details).
+If you see warnings that
+from qemu about "Unsupported syscall: 384", you can ignore them. `getrandom(2)` was implemented in
+kernel 3.17 and apt will use /dev/urandom when it fails:
 ```
     apt-get install timidity git p7zip-full python3 python3-pip python3-lxml pmount ntfs-3g libjpeg-dev libtiff-dev libwebp-dev tk-dev python3-tk liblcms2-dev tcl-dev
 ```